facelessuser/coloraide/docs/src/markdown/wavelengths.md

 > chromaticity calculations.
 This, combined with the complex geometry of the spectral locus, makes the intersection
 > point harder to determine reliably using simple interpolation methods.
 >
-> Do the way the wavelengths clump and curl in the 700+ nm region, it is possible to get multiple intersections, with
+> Due to the way the wavelengths clump and curl in the 700+ nm region, it is possible to get multiple intersections,
-> multiple wavelengths.
+> with multiple wavelengths.
 ColorAide simply takes the first as it evaluates wavelengths from lowest to highest.
 Other
 > methods would need to be employed to more accurately handle colors at wavelengths beyond 700 nm.
 In ColorAide, results
 > will be most reliable in the range up to 700 nm, assuming color space transformations introduce no additional error
 > beyond what can be tolerated.